You’re looking for a new tube amp, or valve amp as we say in the UK – but which one should you choose?

 With a pedal platform amp, you are relying on boost, fuzz, and overdrive pedals instead of switching to a lead channel.

 If that works for you, then it’s a route worth taking.

-Personally, I prefer to go for an amp with more tonal range.
+It’s what I typically use most of the time.
 I love using fuzz and overdrive pedals when paired with my Fender Strat.

 Not all amps take pedals well.
 For example, I don’t like using my Egnater Tweaker 88 head for pedals at all.
 But it is incredibly flexible.

 However, my Mesa Boogie Mark V:25 takes pedals beautifully and it’s tonal range covers everything from blues to heavy metal.
 That gives me everything I need in a single amp.

 So, consider this when deciding on which amp to purchase.